 Employee Tuition Exchange Programs

-Additional information for Saint Peter’s employees and their dependants can be found within the Human Resources website.
+Additional information for Saint Peter’s employees and their dependents can be found within the Human Resources website.

 DEPENDENT CHILDREN TUITION GUIDELINES FOR FACHEX, CIC-TEP AND TE TUITION REMISSION SCHOLARSHIP PROGRAMS

 Saint Peter’s University participates in three programs that provide tuition remission scholarship opportunities at colleges other than Saint Peter’s University for dependent children of eligible full-time employees.
 The three programs are:

 - The Council of Independent Colleges Tuition Exchange Program (CIC-TEP) and

 In order to apply for these programs, employees must receive verification of their eligibility from the Office of Human Resources.
 After eligibility is determined, application to participate in the programs is made through the Student Financial Aid Office.